 Effective Date of Policy:

-Daemen College takes student safety very seriously.
-To this end, the following policy and procedure has been established to assist in locating Daemen College students living in College on-campus housing who, based on the facts and circumstances known to the College, are determined to be missing.
+Daemen University takes student safety very seriously.
+To this end, the following policy and procedure has been established to assist in locating Daemen University students living in University on-campus housing who, based on the facts and circumstances known to the University, are determined to be missing.
 This policy has been established as required by the Higher Education Opportunity Act (HEOA) and the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, referred to as the Clery Act.
-Nothing in this policy should indicate that the College has knowledge of, or the ability to track, students’ whereabouts and activities at all times.
+Nothing in this policy should indicate that the University has knowledge of, or the ability to track, students’ whereabouts and activities at all times.
 Students are responsible for their own care and travels.

 Designation of a contact person(s)

-This contact information is considered confidential and will be maintained separately by the Office of Housing and Residence Life and will only be shared with the appropriate College officials involved in a missing persons investigation including, but not limited to, the Vice President for Strategic Initiatives and Dean of Students, as well as the President.
+This contact information is considered confidential and will be maintained separately by the Office of Housing and Residence Life and will only be shared with the appropriate University officials involved in a missing persons investigation including, but not limited to, the Senior Vice President for Strategic Initiatives and Assistant Vice President for Student Affairs & Dean of Students, as well as the President.
 The information may also be provided to the Daemen Office of Campus Safety and the Amherst Police should an investigation be conducted after a missing student report is made.
-Students may change or revoke theircontact information through the Office of Housing and Residence Life.
-Residential students who are less than 18 years of age and not officially emancipated by theirparents or guardian may designate a contact person; however, the student’s custodial parent or guardian will also be notified within 24 hours of a determination that the student is missing.
+Students may change or revoke their contact information through the Office of Housing and Residence Life.
+Residential students who are less than 18 years of age and not officially emancipated by their parents or guardian may designate a contact person; however, the student’s custodial parent or guardian will also be notified within 24 hours of a determination that the student is missing.

 Notification procedures for missing resident students

-Anyone who suspects that a residential student is missing should immediately notify a Resident Assistant (RA), Coordinator of Residence Life & Career Development (CRLCD) or Hall Director and/or the Director of Housing & Residence Life (839-8200) and/or the Assistant Director of Housing & Residence Life (839-8200).
-If a missing student report is received by a RA, HD or Coordinator, the Director of Housing & Residence Life (DHRL) should immediately be notified to coordinate the investigation.
-The DHRL will immediately notify Office of Campus Safety, and the Dean of Students.
+Anyone who suspects that a residential student is missing should immediately notify a Resident Assistant (RA), Hall Director (HD), Assistant Director and/or the Director of Housing & Residence Life (839-8200).
+If a missing student report is received by a RA, HD, or Assistant Director should immediately be notified to coordinate the investigation.
+The DHRL will immediately notify the Office of Campus Safety and the Assistant Vice President for Student Affairs & Dean of Students.

 Once such notice is received, the Office of Campus Safety and the Office of Housing and Residence Life will begin an investigation to include, but not limited to, the following: